tkush/lane-finding-advanced/README.md

 ![Lanes found](/images/lanesfound.png)

-The resulting video is included in this repo and is located here: /output_video/out.mp4
+The resulting video can be found [here](https://youtu.be/hC0hlfRuxT4).

 ### Discussion
 1. Debugging mode